dotlang/language/doc/RFE.md

 with this maybe i can use `:=` for type alias.then I can remove need for `=>` for rename. as I can alias a type using this notation. or `=` for value binding and `:=` for types.

-? - If a generic type is `nothing`, you can replace if with anything. if it is `int|nothing`, you can replace with `int`, `nothing` or `int|nothing`.
+N - If a generic type is `nothing`, you can replace if with anything. if it is `int|nothing`, you can replace with `int`, `nothing` or `int|nothing`.

-? - we should also simplify chain operator chain with only one func. support `#int` notation or similar to be able to use a map to dispatch funtion call.
+N - we should also simplify chain operator chain with only one func. support `#int` notation or similar to be able to use a map to dispatch funtion call.
 `typeId(x)` will return internal type of a variable. it is compile-time for non-unions and runtime for unions.